Blotch3D/Blotch3D/README.md

 Here we'll introduce the internals of 2D matrices.
 3D matrices simply have one more dimension.

+First, a few of definitions:

+1. A "coordinate system" is a set of points whose position is defined relative to each other.

+2. The "origin" of a coordinate system is the point we define as the "starting point" for defining other points.
+For example, another point might be defined as being 3 to the right and 5 up from the origin, notated by (3,5).

+3. Often, we use the words "point" and "vertex" (plural "vertices") interchangeably.
+But more specifically a "vertex" is a point in the coordinate system that is used for something.
+For example, it may be the corner of a model.

-We know, of course, a point on a plane can be described with a horizontal distance from the origin point (X) and a vertical distance from the origin point (Y).
+A point on a plane can be described with a horizontal distance from the origin (the point's "X" value) and a vertical distance from the origin (the point's "Y" value), notated by (X,Y).

 For example, our model might have one point (vertex) 4 to the right and 1 up from the origin, notated by (4,1), and another vertex 3 to the right and 3 up from the origin, notated by (3,3).
-(This model only has two vertices.)
+(This is a very simple model that has only two vertices.)

 You can move the model by moving each of those vertices by some amount without regard to how far they currently are from the origin.
 To do